petersulyok/smfc/README.md

 ./bin/install.sh --local --verbose --keep-config
 ```

-Here we clone the GitHub repository and make the `smfc` package locally before installation.
+(here we clone the GitHub repository and make the `smfc` package locally before installation).

 #### 9.2.
 Docker installation
 `smfc` is also available as a docker image, see more details in [Docker.md](../docker/Docker.md).
 In this case, your job is only to provide your configuration file on host computer, `smfc` will be executed automatically when the container is starting.